HITECHCRIME/HC_SG96_Confident_Fallacy/README.md

 aye

-all i require justice, slightly admitting to a fallacy, indeed, hurt hurting deep yeah pruned and wanted to be called one-sided story for a collared dog
+all i require justice, slightly admitting to a fallacy, hurting deep (indeed) hurting deep yeah pruned and wanted to be called one-sided story for a collared dog